istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

   If the fields specified in `withoutHeaders` do not exist in the request header, Istio cannot match the request.
   ([Issue #49537](https://github.com/istio/istio/issues/49537))

-- **Fixed** an issue where priority of envoy filters is ignored when they are in root namespace and proxy namespace.
+- **Fixed** an issue where the priority of envoy filters is ignored when they are in root namespace and proxy namespace.
   ([Issue #49555](https://github.com/istio/istio/issues/49555))

 - **Fixed** an issue where `--log_as_json` option doesn't work for Istio init container.